Alicia Pérez, Spanish

 Today, our world is perhaps more complex.
 Certainly, our community would ask a young woman to have more life experience before making a decision to become a sister.
-Much has changed in the Church as well and in religious life in these thirty-eight years.
+Much has changed in the Church as well and in religious life in over fifty years.
 Vatican Council II has had a big influence on all of our lives.
 FCJ sisters no longer wear mostly all black, they do many ministries as well as teaching, and they maintain healthy relationships with their families!

 But the essential things remain unchanged.
 Religious life, FCJ life, is still a relationship of faithful, committed love.
 Eucharist is still at the heart of our apostolic, community lives.
 It is still a source of joy to me to be useful to God, to somehow know myself as invited to be partner with God, companion with Jesus, in God's ongoing work of creation and redemption.
 I still know that I want to serve God how God wants, to be useful to God's people how God wants.
 I still know that things do not make me happy, but being a loving, committed woman religious does!